-With land values and construction wages on the upswing, motel conversions can make sense for housing developers, according to Biznow.
+With land values and construction wages on the upswing, motel conversions can make sense for housing developers, according to Bisnow.
 Motels are an easy target because the infrastructure already exists around them.

 Moreover, mid-priced hotels and new short-term rental business models have dampened demand for inexpensive roadside lodging.
 Some 61,000 motels operated in the U.S. in 1964.
-By 2012, that total dropped 73 percent to just 16,000, according to Smithsonian.com.
+By 2012, that total dropped 73 percent to just 16,000, according to Smithsonian Magazine.

 Motel to Housing Challenges

 Motel conversions aren't without challenges for developers and owners.
 Some owners of aged motels don't want to sell their property.
-Older motels may be rundown but still operated profitably as lodging establishments.
+Older motels may be rundown, but still operating profitably as lodging establishments.

+In Los Angeles in 2018, officials approved an ordinance that will make it easier to convert motels into transitional housing and supportive housing, but other cities have been reluctant to embrace this opportunity.
 Some cities don't want to change zoning requirements to allow motel-to-housing conversions because they'll lose occupancy taxes.
 Other hurdles can include historic preservation restrictions and ordinances that require a minimum number of parking spaces per residence.
-Neighborhood associations oppose motel-to-housing conversions because existing residents are concerned about how low-income or shelter housing may affect their property values.
+Organized neighborhood opposition is another hurdle; existing residents are concerned about how low-income or shelter housing may affect their property values.
 As such, issues like transients, crime and neighborhood blight may be raised.